-Guest Posting in 2021: Amplify Brand First, Build Links Second
+Guest Posting In 2023: 15 Tips To Increase Your Brand Awareness

 Do your homework!

-Guest posts can offer your link building and branding strategies great value, if you are willing to put in the time.
+Guest posts can offer great value to your link-building and branding strategies if you are willing to invest the time.

+While the links may not be that valuable from an SEO perspective, they are invaluable from an overall marketing and brand perspective.